tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/最佳实践/网络/在 TKE 中实现自定义域名解析_intl_en.md

+容器服务-最佳实践-网络-在 TKE 中实现自定义域名解析
 ## Overview

-When using TKE or EKS, you need to resolve the custom internal domain names in the following scenarios:
+When using TKE or EKS, you may need to resolve the custom internal domain names in the following scenarios:

 - You build an external centralized storage service, and need to send the monitoring or log collection data in the cluster to the external storage service through a fixed internal domain name.
 - During the containerization of traditional services, the code of some services is configured to call other internal services with a fixed domain name, and the configuration cannot be modified, that is, the Service name of Kubernetes cannot be used for calling.